Benoss/django-elasticsearch-debug-toolbar/README.md

 ------------

-This is a panel for `Django Debug Toolbar` 1.2+ that displays query results from ElasticSearch using elasticsearch pyhon official client. [https://github.com/elasticsearch/elasticsearch-py](https://github.com/elasticsearch/elasticsearch-py)
+This is a panel for `Django Debug Toolbar` 1.2+ that displays query results from ElasticSearch queries using elasticsearch pyhon [elasticsearch pyhon](https://github.com/elasticsearch/elasticsearch-py) official client.

+You are more than welcome to participate
+* Any idea and no time to code send your idea here: https://github.com/Benoss/elasticsearch-django-debug-toolbar/issues
+* An idea and the code just send a pull request here: https://github.com/Benoss/elasticsearch-django-debug-toolbar/pulls